Money (The Office): Reception

-The episode was positively reviewed, with many reviewers praising the storylines of its characters and the performances of Krasinski and Wilson, although some reviewers complained about the episode's length.
+The episode was positively reviewed, although reviewers complained about the episode's length.
 A Buzzsugar.com review stated that "there was something off about this week's episode.
 It's never really a good thing when I'm checking the clock and feeling antsy at the 20-minute mark of an hour-long episode."
-An IGN review said "while there's some really funny moments in this episode, overall I really started to feel that hour running time.
+The reviewer liked the scenes at the beet farm, especially Dwight's "mournful whale sound", but felt the story of Michael's money troubles should have been cut down.
+An IGN review held the reverse opinion: that the beet farm scenes, while very funny, pushed Dwight's character to the point where he was no longer believable, and that Michael's story was very good, exemplifying why Michael Scott is a much more likable character than David Brent from the original series and featuring a performance by Melora Hardin that is exceptionally compelling even by her standards.
+The reviewer said "while there's some really funny moments in this episode, overall I really started to feel that hour running time.
 Of course, as always, that doesn't make this a bad episode, just not one of their best."
+Additionally commenting that the episode established that Jim and Pam are just as interesting as a couple as they were when they were apart, he gave it an 8 out of 10.

-The episode's length was not a problem for the staff and readers of IGN, with the former giving it an 8 out of 10 rating, and the latter giving it an average rating of 8.4.
 "Money" received a 4.9 Nielsen Rating and a 7% share.
 The episode was watched by 8.50 million viewers and achieved a 4.4/11 in the adults 18–49 demographic.

 For his work as director on the episode Paul Lieberstein received an Emmy nomination for Outstanding Directing for a Comedy.
 This made it the second fourth-season episode to receive the nomination, with the other being the season finale "Goodbye, Toby".